alyssadata/origin_recognition/06_terms_and_markers.md

 Receipts may include repositories, commits, releases, DOI records, website pages, book sections, public posts, screenshots, archived pages, citation files, changelogs, and comparison notes.

+Receipts support recognition.

+Receipts do not authorize derivative use.

 ### citation

-Citation names the source when the work is referenced, used, discussed, adapted, extended, or compared.
+Citation names the source when the work is referenced, discussed, reviewed, compared, quoted, or used for provenance analysis.

 For this work, citation must preserve Alyssa Solen as Origin and AI Foundations as the framework layer of Origin | Continuum.

+Citation preserves the source-line.

+Citation does not grant permission.

 ### changelog